 Getting the full potential out of your data when analyzing usability data

 Your audience might vary from c-level executives who need a very quick summary, to department managers who might want a more in-depth analysis.
 By presenting a few key numbers you can give everyone the update they need.

-Next, comments.
 This is where you can begin to get really creative.
 Comments can be grouped by subject, to give you tons of helpful ideas about one feature.
 They can be used to graph key terms over time (hopefully “frustrating” goes down and “fun” goes up!).

 And of course, don’t forget your marketing team.
 All of the comments you got from your testers will give them insight into how potential users talk about your product, what they don’t like, and what they care about the most.

 You can have it transcribed to glean comments, if that’s relevant.
 You can also look at several of the same types of interactions back-to-back and make comparisons to help improve a feature or tackle a problem.

 Video is also really powerful in internal marketing.
-In a previous post I wrote about our thousand-person speech recognition software study, which generated hundreds of hours of video; when it was over we put together a five minute montage of funny interactions that was easy to share.
+We once completed a thousand-person speech recognition software study, which generated hundreds of hours of video.
+When it was over, we put together a five-minute montage of funny interactions that was easy to share.
 Not only was it a fun boost for the development team, it got some great attention from other departments as well.